discopt/cmr/doc/series-parallel.md

   - CMRtestTernarySeriesParallel() tests a binary matrix for being series-parallel.
   - CMRtestBinarySeriesParallel() tests a binary matrix for being series-parallel.
   - CMRdecomposeBinarySeriesParallel() tests a binary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.
+  - CMRdecomposeTernarySeriesParallel() tests a ternary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.